abayomipopoola/abayomipopoola/src/content/blog/mind-and-the-brain/index.md

 ### The Relationship between Mind and Brain

-While both are interconnected, some theorize the mind and brain as distinct entities.
+While both are interconnected, some theorise the mind and brain as distinct entities.
 The brain, a sophisticated organ, operates like an intricate computer.
 It processes sensory inputs and motor commands based on conditioned reflexes.
 Yet, there's an element of our cognition, our self-awareness, that transcends this mechanistic description.
 This consciousness, often ascribed to the mind, hints at something more profound.

 Being aware of reading this very post or reflecting on one's existence is the magic of consciousness in action.
 But is this consciousness purely a function of our physical brain, or is it an external, more ethereal component?
 The distinction is still a topic of much debate and research.